 Ahoy!
 It’s the Land Rover Freelander

-But it was the Mini brand that commanded more editorial column space in more ways than one.
-For starters there were several design concepts based on the near forty year old model.
+However, it was the Mini brand that commanded more editorial column space in more ways than one.
+For starters there were several design concepts based on the near 40-year old model.
 First up was the ‘Hot Rod’ featuring a 16-valve version of the A-Series engine.
-This was joined by a ‘Coachbuilt’ Mini (above) with an interior majoring on technology and hand crafted luxury.
+This was joined by a ‘Coachbuilt’ Mini (above) with an interior majoring on technology and hand-crafted luxury.

-However, the biggest revelation was the eleventh hour announcement of yet another Mini design concept, this time referred in the press release as ‘Mini – the car for the 21st Century’.
+The biggest revelation, though, was the eleventh-hour announcement of yet another Mini design concept, this time referred in the press release as ‘Mini – the car for the 21st Century’.

 For the unsuspecting audience it not only displayed more realistic thoughts on how to replace the evergreen classic, but was confirmed by Nick Stephenson, Rover Group’s Engineering and Design Director, to be the actual all-new MINI set to go into production three years later.
 BMW’s arch rival Mercedes-Benz must have been wondering how they could upstage such a carefully planned clandestine reveal on home turf, having put so much into the launch of the A-Class.